B.A. (McMaster), M.A., Ph.D. (Queen's); F.R.Hist.S.

 My doctoral dissertation, together with my appointment to Grenfell Campus in Corner Brook, on the west coast of Newfoundland, drew me into research on the early eighteenth-century settlement history of western Newfoundland, both by French and Irish fishermen as well as by Mi'kmaq people from Cape Breton Island.
 I have acquired expertise on the defence of Newfoundland during the eighteenth century, with particular attention to the problems of piracy and privateering.
 During my working career, my research received financial support from the Vice-President's Research Fund of Memorial University, the SSHRCC, and the Institute of Economic and Social Research (ISER) at Memorial University.
 A steady output of publications ensued from all of this research, most of which were first presented as papers at both national and international conferences.
 I was a frequent contributor to the review pages of a number of scholarly journals and publications.
 Now that I have retired, I continue to work on various aspects of eighteenth-century Newfoundland history, but I do so from home.

-I am a regular participant at national and international scholarly conferences.
-I publish frequently in academic journals, and I review extensively for a variety of publications.
-I have been elected a Fellow of the Royal Historical Society, and belong to several other regional, national, and international professional organizations.
+I have been a regular participant at national and international scholarly conferences.
+I published frequently in academic journals, and I reviewed extensively for a variety of publications.
+I have been elected a Fellow of the Royal Historical Society, and was made Professor Emeritus by Memorial University of Newfoundland in 2018.
+I belong to several regional, national, and international professional organizations.
 I served for many years as the Reviews Editor of two academic journals dedicated to the promotion of maritime history: The Northern Mariner/Le Marin du nord (the refereed quarterly of the Canadian Nautical Research Society) for nearly ten years, followed by more then a decade's service with the International Journal of Maritime History (the refereed publication of the International Maritime Economic History Association).
 I continue to serve on the Editorial Board of the CNRS.
-In 2015 I was appointed a member of the (Newfoundland) Provincial Historic Commemorations Board for a three-year term (the Board has recently been transferred to the Heritage Foundation of Newfoundland & Labrador.

 Papers Recently Presented